E-9 Visa in Korea: The EPS Worker's Practical Guide

 You can change employers on E-9, but only under specific grounds, and you must act fast.
 Valid reasons include employer bankruptcy, factory closure, serious labour law violations such as wage arrears (임금체불), physical assault, sexual harassment, or unsafe working conditions, and natural contract expiry.
 You do not need your employer's permission to change if they are the cause of the problem.

 The rules are strict.
-You have 30 days from the date of separation to visit your local Employment and Labor office (고용센터) and submit a Job Search Application.
+You have 1 month from contract end to visit your local Employment and Labor office (고용센터) and submit a Job Search Application.
+(The statute, Article 25 of the Act on Foreign Workers' Employment, sets a 1-month limit, not a flat 30 days.)
 Once filed, you have 3 months to find a new employer in the same industry sector.
 If you do not, you must leave Korea.
 You can change workplaces up to 3 times during your initial 3-year stay and 2 more times during the 1-year 10-month extension, for a total of 5 changes.
+Changes that are the employer's fault, such as wage arrears or abuse, do not count toward this limit and do not need the employer's consent.

-The government has been reviewing whether to allow voluntary job changes after 1 or 2 years with the same employer.
-A task force deadline ran into March 2026; as of April 2026, no reform has been enacted.
-Check MOEL for the current status before assuming new rules apply to your situation.
+The government has been studying whether to allow voluntary job changes after 1 or 2 years with the same employer.
+As of mid-2026, no statutory change has taken effect.
+Check the workplace-change rules at easylaw.go.kr for the current status before assuming new rules apply to your situation.

 The E-9 has a hard ceiling of 4 years and 10 months: an initial 3-year period plus up to 1 year 10 months of extension if your employer requests re-employment before you leave.
 After that you must depart Korea.
-The standard re-entry wait is 3 months, but workers who complete the full term at the same employer without violations qualify for the Sincere Worker (성실근로자) re-entry track, which allows return to Korea after just 1 month, with EPS-TOPIK waived and simplified visa processing.
+Workers who complete the full term at the same employer without violations may qualify for the Sincere Worker (성실근로자) re-entry track, which shortens the required wait before returning to Korea and comes with EPS-TOPIK waived and simplified visa processing.
+The exact re-entry wait under this track has been revised in recent years, so confirm the current period with MOEL or HRD Korea before you plan around it.

 Sincere Worker eligibility and quotas are announced annually by MOEL.
 If you want to come back, track your record: do not accumulate fines, do not exceed the workplace-change rules, and keep your employer's recommendation.